MAGLaboratory/PingPongMPIDE/README.md

 PingPongMPIDE
 =============

-chipKIT Ping Pong Audio/Visual Spectrum Analyzer
+chipKIT Ping Pong Audio/Visual Spectrum Analyzer by MAGLab Made for use with the chipKIT UNO32 board.